Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 3. Carrier Fragmentation Adds Unmanageable Complexity

 Large enterprises often rely on networks of 50 to 200+ carriers across various regions.
 Static allocation models (e.g., “Carrier A always gets the Northeast”) cannot dynamically evaluate live costs, sudden capacity constraints, and SLA performance across such a fragmented network.
-This rigid approach guarantees you are overpaying for shipping.
+This rigid approach guarantees overpayment for shipping—a critical concern when logistics input costs are rising across the industry.

 4. The Customer Expectation Gap